main banner

 Born July 8, 1920 to Dean Winters Seeley and Margaret Abegglen Seeley at Mt.
 Pleasant, Utah.
 He married Salome Walch in Las Vegas, Nevada, October 25, 1945.
 He was educated in Uinta Basin schools, Wasatch Academy and Utah State University.
 He was a veteran of World War II and served in the Army Air Corps, European Theater.
 He flew 60 missions in B-26 Marauder Bombers and 37 missions in P-51 Mustang Fighters.
 His military decorations included the Distinguished Flying Cross with two oak leaf clusters, Air Medal with eighteen oak leaf clusters and the Purple Heart.He was employed by the Salt Lake City Police Department for 32 years where he served a term as president of the Police Mutual Air Association and was a qualified marksman.
 He coached Little League and Cops League Baseball for several years.
 Was a lifelong model airplane builder, an avid reader, dedicated golfer and enthusiastic gardener.
 In his younger years he enjoyed hunting, fishing and camping.
 (Deseret News, Utah, Friday 20 Aug 1999)

-His daughter Jan was able to advise of his awards of an Air Medal, 9 September 1943, an Oak Leaf Cluster to the existing Air Medal on 25 November 1943 and a Distinguished Flying Cross on 16 January 1944.
+His daughter Jan was able to advise of his awards of an Air Medal, on 9 September 1943, an Oak Leaf Cluster to the existing Air Medal on 25 November 1943 and a Distinguished Flying Cross on 16 January 1944.
 He later flew with Strategic Air Command after the war.

 Roy Bozych, historian of the 323rd Bomb Group was able too supply this wonderful image of Grant Seeley's crew which was published in the Martin company magazine during the war.
 Martin Aircraft was the company which built the B-26 Marauder.

-Compiled by Dennis Burke, 2020, Dublin and Sligo.
+Compiled by Dennis Burke, 2023, Dublin and Sligo.
 With thanks too the Seeley, Prichard and Wilson families.
 Also to Roy Bozych, the 323rd BG historian and to A Flanagan and Brendan McLeer